carnager/teiler/README.md

-screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp or filebin. (http://git.server-speed.net/users/flo/filebin/)
+screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp or filebin. (http://git.server-speed.net/users/flo/filebin/) Editing your screenshots before uploading is also supported.

 Last, but not least teiler can store your Screenshots in clipboard for use in other applications.